Blazing a Child-like Path to the Kingdom

 “Every child comes with the message that God is not yet discouraged of man.” ~ Rabindranath Tagore

-We’re reminded once again in today’s Gospel (Matthew 18:1-5, 10, 12-14) that service trumps status in the Kingdom of God and that striving to attain a child-like humility is the key that opens the door to this most cherished and coveted eternal Kingdom.
+We’re reminded once again in Matthew 18:1-5, 10, 12-14 that service trumps status in the Kingdom of God and that striving to attain a child-like spirit is the key that opens the door to this most cherished and coveted eternal Kingdom.

 “Amen, I say to you, unless you turn and become like children, you will not enter the Kingdom of heaven.”
 We’ve talked in fairly great length about the difference between a “childish” faith and a “child-like” faith and the importance of shunning the former while pursuing the latter.
 What’s of equal importance to reflect upon in this passage however is the way in which children were viewed at the time in which Matthew’s Gospel was written.

-Much has of course changed with regard to the way in which our society views children, the most precious of God’s gifts.
+Much has of course changed with regard to the way in which our society views and in turn values children, the most precious of God’s gifts.
 But children during the time of Jesus were in fact considered a liability, just another expense to incur until they grew up and were able to “produce.”
-Did you know that if a child was to become seriously ill during this time period, they were often abandoned and left to die?
-Unconscionable in today’s day and age but a societal norm in the days of Matthew’s Gospel.
+If a child was to become seriously ill during this time period, they were often abandoned and left to die, unconscionable in today’s day and age but a societal norm in the days of Matthew’s Gospel.
 So when Jesus placed such a premium on the value of a child’s life, as he did time and time again, it was a revolutionary and radical message.

-Today for instance we celebrate the Feast Day of Saint Maximillian Kolbe, a Catholic Priest held prisoner in Auschwitz during World War II.
-During his detainment, a prisoner from Father Kolbe’s barracks escaped, and in retaliation the Nazi guards picked out ten other prisoners at random for execution.
+During his detainment, a prisoner from Father Kolbe’s barracks escaped, and in retaliation the Nazi guards randomly picked out ten other prisoners for execution.
 When one of those chosen protested, claiming that he was a married man and the father of a family, Father Kolbe stepped forward and said, “I am a Catholic priest; take me and spare this man.”

-May we all grow in the same strength, courage, patience and wisdom as we seek to walk the path that our Lord has blazed for us.
+May we too grow in strength, courage, and faith as we seek to walk the path that our Lord has blazed for us, doing so with trust, simplicity and the unfailing love exhibited by our Savior, who tasted death so that we may have life and have it abundantly.